kammitama5/kammitama5.github.io/_posts/2021-10-24-Sunday-October-24th.md

 <img src="/images/unt2021/unt5.png" width="400">

 ## Years ago this guy supported me!
-- Years ago, the gentleman to the extreme left, who is at Cornell, provided me with funding to attend a Number Theory conference at Cornell.
+- Years ago, the gentleman to the extreme left, who is at Cornell (Ravi), provided me with funding to attend a Number Theory conference at Cornell.
 It must have been either 2018 or 2019, but it was before grad school.
 I wrote a really long letter stating why I really wanted to attend, and was granted funding.
 Apparently, he remembered me!
 And he was happy to hear all that I had been doing, and that I was still involved in the Number Theory community.
 How cool is that!?